Ryan5453/demucs/README.md

 ## API Usage

 Demucs provides a Python API for separating audio files.
 Please refer to the [API docs](docs/api.md) for more information.

+## Changelog

+The [changelog](docs/changelog.md) contains information about the changes between versions of demucs-inference, including a migration guide from upstream demucs.